mrobbeloth/obstruction/README.md

 Note 2: Updating Java requires rebuliding OpenCV
-Note 3: For OpenCV LAPACK support on Ubuntu 18.04+, use liblapacke-dev Note 4: For OpenCV EIGEN support on Ubuntu 18.04+, use libeigen3-dev Note 5: For CUDA support cmake -DWITH_GSTREAMER=ON \
+Note 3: For OpenCV LAPACK support on Ubuntu 18.04+, use liblapacke-dev Note 4: For OpenCV EIGEN support on Ubuntu 18.04+, use libeigen3-dev Note 5: Try not autoremove items; some install may remove other packages/utils.
+Cuda removes nvidia-smi for example.
+Note 6: For CUDA support
+cmake -DWITH_GSTREAMER=ON \
 -DWITH_TBB=ON \
 -DWITH_CUDA=ON \